makarroche/my-dogs-collection/README.md

 This is a dog collection items page.
 You can create, edit and delete dogs.
+You can create by clicking on the NavBar and edit or delete by clicking in the card's three dots.

 Techstack:
 - Frontend: next.js + wagmi + rainbow kit
 - Backend: node.js + postgressql

+The frontend is made in next.js and talks to the backend server through a REST API.
+When a dog is created, the frontend stores the filename of the image of the dog in the database, to be able to recover the image which is stored in the filesystem.

 Running Locally:
 - Clone the repository